 Higher levels of antimony have been shown to cause fertility problems and lung cancer in animals (ATSDR 1995).

-A recent report indicates that antimony may weakly mimic naturally-occurring estrogen.
-The human health implications of this discovery are unknown (Choe 2003)
+Limited research indicates that antimony may weakly mimic naturally-occurring estrogen.
+The human health implications of this discovery are unknown (Choe 2003).

 ATSDR.
 ToxFAQs™ for Antimony.
 Toxic Substances Portal (1995).